IBM-DS-CRC/T7T/README.md

 ## The dataprocessing.R

-- Under Construction....need to merge Johnny code with Kevin Code!!!!
+- Under Construction....need to merge Johnny code with Kevin code!!!!

 ## ./data folder